island-lang/island-lang.github.io/README.md

 `Repeated` is a more complex, higher-order pattern method parameterized over any underlying pattern, as well as for any stream type (which includes strings).
 Its implementation is included in a future section about abstract patterns.

+## Transactional execution
-`try`... `else try`...`else` enables a limited form of **transactional execution** where multiple branches are attempted in turn until one of them succeeds (or otherwise the input is rejected).
+The `try`... `else try`...`else` block enables a limited form of **transactional execution** where multiple branches are attempted in turn until one of them succeeds (or otherwise the input is rejected).
 Whenever a failure occurs within a branch, its assignments are rolled back.

 Here's an illustrative example which will recognize and parse a date with any one of `'/'`, `'-'` or `'.'` as separator characters:
 ```isl